cah4a/rekube/README.md

 ## Before you start

-Install [node](https://nodejs.org/en/download) if you don't have them already.
+Install [node](https://nodejs.org/en/download) if you don't have it already.

 As option, install one of the following package managers:
 - [yarn](https://yarnpkg.com/getting-started/install)